 To reduce visual clutter, we render all the other cells with a very light transparent color and omit all edges and vertices, except the ones on the nearest cell.

 The pentagonal faces of this truncated icosahedron are joined to 12 other truncated icosahedra, shown next:

 Another 20 truncated icosahedra are joined to each triplet of truncated icosahedra above.
 These are shown next:

-These cells appear slightly flattened because they are being viewed from an angle.
+These cells appear slightly flattened because they are seen at an angle from the 4D viewpoint.
 Another 12 truncated icosahedra fit into the visible gaps in the above image, shown below:

 All of these cells lie on the “northern hemisphere” of the bitruncated 120-cell.
 Now we have reached the equator, where there are 30 more truncated icosahedra, as shown below:

 For clarity, we omit the cells we've seen previously.
-These cells have been flattened into decagons, because they are being viewed from a 90° angle.
+These cells have been flattened into decagons, because they lie at a 90° angle to the 4D viewpoint.
 In 4D they are perfectly uniform truncated icosahedra.

 Past this point, the cells in the northern hemisphere repeat themselves in reverse order to form the cells in the southern hemisphere.
 The pentagrammic gaps in the image of the equatorial cells above correspond with truncated tetrahedral cells, which we omitted here, and the pentagonal faces which the last 12 cells in the northern hemisphere share with the corresponding cells in the southern hemisphere.

 In summary, we have 1+12+20+12=45 cells in the northern hemisphere, 30 cells on the equator, and another 45 cells in the southern hemisphere, for a total of 120 truncated icosahedral cells.

 Now we shall look at the layout of the truncated tetrahedra in the bitruncated 120-cell.